Symptoms of epididymitis must be recognized as soon as possible to enable early treatment and avoid worsening of the condition.

 Discharge from the penis is also commonly associated with epididymitis, particularly in patients with the condition caused by a sexually transmitted infection (STI) such as chlamydia or gonorrhea.
 Blood in the semen may also be present.

-Some patients have a slightly raised temperature and chills, which is associated with an infection in the body, either in the urinary tract or sexual organs.
+Some patients have a slightly raised temperature and chills associated with an infection in the body, either in the urinary tract or sexual organs.

-Patients with the condition may report the symptoms of epididymitis when they present to a health professional for advice.
+Patients with the condition may report epididymitis symptoms when they present to a health professional for advice.

-Some patients with epididymitis report an increase frequency and urgency of urination, particularly in patients with the condition caused by a urinary tract infection.
+Some epididymitis patients report an increased frequency and urgency of urination, particularly in patients with the condition caused by a urinary tract infection.

 It is important that any male patient experiencing pain or swelling in the scrotal or groin region is encouraged to discuss the symptoms with a health professional.
 This helps to prevent the progression of the condition and the presentation of complications.

-If epididymitis is not diagnosed treated in a timely manner, it has the potential to cause rare complications, such as testicular atrophy, scrotum fistula, testicular infarction and infertility.
+If epididymitis is not diagnosed in a timely manner, it can cause rare complications, such as testicular atrophy, scrotum fistula, testicular infarction, and infertility.